issoftwaretools13/repoD/readme.md

     LiveData<String> uiDataUpdated = balBTDongleLib.updateUIDataUpdated();
     # Note: register this call on every screen
 	# This LiveData method will give you following string values

-	 From Screen 6, on call of 'getListOfReadParameter' function:
+	 From Screen 3, on call of 'readEcuBasicnfo' function:
 	1) {
 			status: true,
-			status:"readEcuBasicInfo"
+			value:"readEcuBasicInfo"
 		}
+	 From Screen 6, on call of 'getListOfReadParameter' function:
 	 2) {
 			status: true,
-			value: "updateAll"
+			valueFor: "updateAll"
 		}
 	 3) {
 			status: true ,
+			valueFor: description of  particular did record ,
-			value: value correspondng to the particular did record }
+			value: value correspondng to the particular did record

+		}

 	 From Screen 7, on the call of 'writeDidParameter' function, the string value that can be returned as follows: